Kowloon

-Kowloon (/ˌkaʊˈluːn/) is one of the three areas of Hong Kong, along with Hong Kong Island and the New Territories.
+Kowloon (/ˌkaʊˈluːn/), formerly Kaulung, is one of the three areas of Hong Kong, along with Hong Kong Island and the New Territories.
 It is an urban area comprising the Kowloon Peninsula and New Kowloon.
 It has a population of 2,019,533 and a population density of 43,033 /km2 in 2006.
 It is the smallest, second most populous, and most densely populated of the divisions.

 Location

 Kowloon is located directly north of Hong Kong Island across Victoria Harbour.
-It is bordered by the Lei Yue Mun strait to the east, Mei Foo Sun Chuen, Butterfly Valley, and Stonecutter's Island to the west, a mountain range, including Tate's Cairn and Lion Rock to the north, and Victoria Harbour to the south.
+It is bordered by the Lei Yue Mun strait to the east, Mei Foo Sun Chuen, Butterfly Valley, and Stonecutter's Island to the west, a mountain range, including Tate's Cairn and Lion Rock to the north and Victoria Harbour to the south.